 - Possession of less than 50 grams of marijuana

-If you are charged and convicted of a disorderly persons offense in the state of New Jersey, a court may take into consideration any prior convictions and potentially impose a harsher sentence.
+If you are charged with and convicted of a disorderly persons offense in the state of New Jersey, a court may take into consideration any prior convictions and potentially impose a harsher sentence.
 The conviction will also go on your permanent record.
-A conviction for even a disorderly persons offense may hurt you when you are looking for a job, applying for housing and financial aid, when applying to college, or even applying for a professional license.
+A conviction for even a disorderly persons offense may hurt you when you are looking for a job or applying for housing, financial aid, college or even a professional license.

 Just like any type of criminal case, disorderly persons offenses each have their own possible legal defenses.
 Some examples include:

 - The charges were brought outside the statute of limitations